Topics, location, registration:

 The Grouper Moon Project is one of REEF's premier marine conservation projects, helping to unravel the mystery of mass spawning aggregations in the endangered Nassau Grouper.
 Each winter, REEF scientists and our collaborators at the Cayman Islands Department of Environment study the largest aggregation remaining, which hosts over 4,000 fish.
 Christy will review some of the highlights of what we have learned about this natural phenomenon and what we are doing to help save this iconic species, as well as share some of the footage and images captured at the Little Cayman aggregation site.

-The Secrets of Fish Behavior
+The Wonders of Fish Behavior

 Presented by: Ned DeLoach, REEF Co-Founder and Board Member